Nandaka/PixivUtil2/readme.md

   -s STARTACTION, --startaction=STARTACTION
                         Action you want to load your program with:
                         1 - Download by member_id
-                            (required: followed by member_ids separated by space) 2 - Download by image_id
+                            (required: followed [y/n] to download pixiv sketch and list of member_ids separated by space) 2 - Download by image_id
                             (required: followed by image_ids separated by space) 3 - Download by tags